xhernandez/glusterfs/doc/developer-guide/io-framework.md

 After everything is ready, the normal operation of the I/O framework is very simple:

-1. A worker peeks one completion event from the kernel.
+1. A worker picks one completion event from the kernel.
 2. The callback associated to the completion event is executed.
    2.1.
 The callback can prepare new I/O requests using one of the
         `gf_io_*` I/O functions available for I/O operations.